c++ - Why doesn't GCC compile this code? -

 i java, python programmer trying fiddle c++. have following code snippet -

-#include <windows.h> bool isinsidevmware() { bool rc = true; __try { __asm { push edx push ecx push ebx mov eax, 'vmxh' mov ebx, 0 // value not magic value mov ecx, 10 // vmware version mov edx, 'vx' // port number in eax, dx // read port // on return eax returns version cmp ebx, 'vmxh' // reply vmware? setz [rc] // set return value pop ebx pop ecx pop edx } } __except(exception_execute_handler) { rc = false; } return rc; }
+#include <windows.h> bool isinsidevmware() { bool rc = true; __try { __asm { push edx push ecx push ebx mov eax, 'vmxh' mov ebx, 0 // value not magic value mov ecx, 10 // vmware version mov edx, 'vx' // port number in eax, dx // read port // on return eax returns version cmp ebx, 'vmxh' // reply vmware? setz [rc] // set return value pop ebx pop ecx pop edx } } __except(exception_execute_handler) { rc = false; } return rc; } i getting following compile error -

-__try' undeclared (first use function) __except' undeclared (first use function)
+__try' undeclared (first use function)__except' undeclared (first use function)

 what vague message mean? because try undeclared should try use first??